Cross-Country Ski Clubs, Ski Groups, and Winter Reunions

 Each morning your guides consult the weather gods, the snow djinni’s and, finally, each other before announcing the ski and snowshoe options.
 Uncle Mike will lead an off ranch telemarking class to Murphy Larson; Mark will drive the more timid skiers to Trilby Flats and Aunt Leslie will guide an on-ranch snowshoe trek along the river.
 Meet in front of the Guide Shack at 9:30 prepared to depart.

-When Uncle Johnny, the ranch Manager, enters to welcome you to dinner he stands with heels together.
 There is an almond-shaped gap of daylight between his legs as though his horse wandered off and the bed-springs that should snap his knees back in place had weakened with overuse.
 The bowed-legs aren’t faux either.
 He rides and tames horses with gentleness and skill.
 He’s a darn good skier, too.
 Unlike the faux-gourmet meals you might get on a cruise ship, executive chef Clyde delivers the real deal meal.
 One highlight of the day is the evening dinner description of the entrees delivered by the evening chef's announcement: "and tonight we have…”; followed by a description of the featured wines available by the glass.
 An extensive selection of bottled varietals are also available.

 Although the ranch doesn’t have a preference for groups, the setting is ideal for family reunions or ski clubs.
 When a group has sufficient participation to gain exclusive use of the ranch -(usually a minimum of 26 visitors) - the main lodge salon makes a perfect meeting or pre-dinner gathering spot.
 During the day the living areas are available for conversation, games, reading, or meditation.